fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

-Preparing a dataset for machine learning with scikit-learn {.title style="clear: both"}
+Preparing a dataset for machine learning with scikit-learn
 ----------------------------------------------------------

 * * * * *